stefanofa/awesome/TOPICS.md

 ## react-ssr

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 ## server-side-rendering

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 ## solid-ssr

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 ## vite-plugin

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 ## vite-ssr

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 ## vue-ssr

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 ## web-framework

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 Like Next.js & Nuxt but with unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.

 *   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.